alexisBedard/nusmv-beepbeep-lab/Readme.md

   *21st International Symposium on Temporal Representation and Reasoning (TIME 2021)*, LIPIcs volume 206, 5:1-5:17.
 DOI: 10.4230/LIPIcs.TIME.2021.5

-The second version of this lab (release 2) produces data that was reported in the following research paper:
+The current version of this lab (release 2) produces data that was reported in the following research paper:

 - A. Bédard, S. Hallé.
 (2023). *Formal Verification for Event Stream